Vivek-04022001/documentation/coredev/continous-integration.md

 This also applies to tests that fail in `buildout.coredev` and don't belong directly to the package you worked on.
 This means that you have introduced a regression bug into the application.

-It is **your responsibility**—because you made the change—to fix all tests that are not passing as a result of your changes.
+It is **your responsibility**—because you made the change—to fix all tests that aren't passing as a result of your changes.

 There are some tests in Plone that fail randomly, we are always working on fixing those.
 If you think you hit such a test, try to fix it (better) or re-run the Jenkins job to see if it passes again.